SMKSmith/Crowdfunding_ETL/README.md

 ## Data
 The initial dataset consists of two files: contacts.xlsx and crowdfunding.xlsx The contacts.xlsx file contains the contact id, name, and email.
 The crowdfunding.xlsx contains contact id and information about each crowdfuding project.

-##Technologies
+Derived datasets formed from the initial datasets where campaign.csv, category.csv, contacts.csv, subcategory.csv.

+## Technologies
 The following are the languages and tools used:
 * Python
+* Pandas
+* SQL
+* Postgres
+* QuickDBD